This post may contain affiliate links. For more information, please see our affiliate policy.

 - 3 carrots peeled and diced (about 1 cup)

 - 8 ounces mushrooms sliced, optional (see note 2)

 - 1 teaspoon Italian seasoning (see note 3)

 - Salt and freshly ground black pepper

-- 2 cans water
+- 4 cups water

-- 2 cups mozzarella cheese, for topping
+- 2 cups shredded mozzarella cheese for topping

 - Fresh basil or minced freshly parsley, for garnish, optional